Graduate School Foreign Studies Research Division Language and Cultural Studies Major

 Exploring the vast region of Ibero-America

-The Ibero-American Cultural Studies Course has three core research fields.
-Research on Ibero-American Literature/Culture includes literature and other cultural phenomena of Spain and Latin America; on Ibero-American Area Studies, the histories, societies, and political/economic conditions of the region in entirety and/or individual countries within the region; and on Spanish Linguistics, diachronic and synchronic study with an understanding that while Spanish is a language that connects this vast region, it is not monolithic but exhibits variation across the region.
+The Ibero-American Cultural Studies major is centered around three core research topics.
+Ibero-American Literature/Culture focuses on the study of literature and other cultural aspects of Spain and Latin America.
+Ibero-American Area Studies focuses on research into the history, society, politics, and economy of the region as a whole and/or of individual countries within the region.
+Spanish Linguistics involves studying Spanish diachronically and synchronically from a linguistic perspective, with an understanding that while Spanish is one of the languages connecting this vast region, it is not a single uniform language but one with regional variations.

-When we learn about the vast region of Ibero-America, we also learn about its diversity.
-Viewing the world through such a lens brings about new perspectives and ideas.
-As Kansai Gaidai University has a Department of Spanish Studies, it boasts excellent researchers with expertise in the Ibero-American region.
-We invite you to join these educators in exploring the region and the new worldviews it embodies.
+Studying the vast region of Ibero-America means learning about its diversity.
+This brings about fresh perspectives and ideas for approaching various subjects.
+As a university with a School of Spanish Language and Communication, we have outstanding researchers specializing in Ibero-America.
+We invite you to join these educators in exploring this region and all the worldviews it encompasses.

-In the era of globalization and international exchange, language plays an important role, and the interest in Japanese has been increasing year-by-year.
-Consequently, Japanese language teaching in support of Japanese language learning has grown in importance, and as the foundation on which this discipline is based, research on Japanese language (Japanese linguistics) must also be promoted.
-With this situation in mind, the Japanese Linguistics and Language Teaching Course aims to meet the current demands in the closely related disciplines of Japanese linguistics and Japanese language teaching.
+In this era of globalization and international exchange, where language plays a vital role, interest in Japanese—one of the key languages involved—is growing year by year.
+Consequently, Japanese language teaching in support of Japanese language learning has grown in importance, along with the necessity to promote Japanese language (Japanese linguistics), which is its very foundation.
+With this in mind, this specialization aims to address the needs of the times by advancing both Japanese linguistics and Japanese language education, which are deeply interconnected.

 Nurturing global individuals truly needed by the international community

-There are three requirements for becoming a global individual.
-First, to understand the mechanisms by which the international community operates; second, to respect diverse values through understanding of cultures, ethnic groups, histories, and religions of different countries and develop a sense that we are living together as partners in the international community; and third, to develop excellent communication skills supported by advanced linguistic ability.
+There are three requirements for becoming a global individual: first, having an understanding of how the international community operates; second, having respect for diverse viewpoints through an understanding of the cultures, ethnic groups, histories, and religions of different countries along with a sense that we are all living together in an international community; third, communication skills grounded in advanced linguistic proficiency.

-Moreover, students are provided the opportunity for practical learning through global internships that make use of networks of faculty and graduates active in a wide range of fields, as well as overseas sister schools.
-In addition, as a completion requirement, students can choose to write a master’s thesis or complete an internship as a special research project.
+Students are also provided opportunities for practical learning through international internships that make use of our network of faculty and graduates, who are active in a wide range of fields, as well as our network of affiliated institutions overseas.
+In addition, as a completion requirement, students are able to choose to either write a master's thesis or complete an internship as a special research project.

-We look forward to welcoming students who are keen to grow as global individuals and play an active role in the international community.
+We encourage those who are keen to develop their abilities as global individuals and play an active role in the international community to embrace this opportunity.

 Class Subjects, etc.